szeitlin/szeitlin-blog/content/posts/engineering/postgres-with-docker.md

 `conda create -n postgres-test python=3 psycopg2 ipython jupyter notebook`

-Conda has great documentation, I recommend reading it: #link here
+Conda has [great documentation](https://docs.anaconda.com/anaconda/), I recommend reading it.

 Psycopg2 is the name of the library we'll use to connect to postgres.
 I always install ipython and jupyter notebooks because I almost always end up using them for development and/or debugging.